wp-plugins/events-made-easy/readme.txt

 * Feature: added 'First Data Global Gateway Connect 2.0' payment gateway implementation
 * Feature: new option: consider pending registrations as available seats for new bookings (meaning: ignore pending registrations for new rsvp's)
 * Feature: implemented feature request "Automatic Approval after Payment is received", optional per event
+* Feature: all day events can now be indicated as such
 * Bugfix: better regex replacement for replacing placeholders
 * Bugfix: make sure URL's created by placeholders aren't touched by wordpress anymore
 * Improvement: shortcodes [add_booking_form] and [delete_booking_form] now properly return the generated html instead of echoing it, and also return empty if rsvp not active